dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 +       /// <summary>
 +       /// Adds the given backend to the list of <see cref="Backends" />.
 +       /// </summary>
++       /// <remarks>
++       /// Note that because input contexts take ownership of input backends once added, this will dispose the input backend when
++       /// <see cref="Remove" /> is called or this input context is <see cref="Dispose" />d.
++       /// As such, the input backend will not be usable in subsequent contexts - you will need to instantiate a new one instead.
++       /// </remarks>
 +       void Add(IInputBackend backend);
 +
 +       /// <summary>
 +       /// Removes the given backend from the list of <see cref="Backends" />.
 +       /// </summary>
++       /// <remarks>
++       /// Note that because input contexts take ownership of input backends once added, this will dispose the input backend.
++       /// As such, the input backend will not be usable in subsequent contexts - you will need to instantiate a new one instead.
++       /// </remarks>
 +       void Remove(IInputBackend backend);
 +
 +       /// <summary>